xubingyue/avocadodb/Documentation/Books/Manual/Indexing/Geo.md

 ensures that a geo index exists `collection.ensureIndex({ type: "geo", fields: [ "location" ] })`

-Since ArangoDB 2.5, this method is an alias for *ensureGeoIndex* since geo indexes are always sparse, meaning that documents that do not contain the index attributes or have non-numeric values in the index attributes will not be indexed. *ensureGeoConstraint* is deprecated and *ensureGeoIndex*
+Since AvocadoDB 2.5, this method is an alias for *ensureGeoIndex* since geo indexes are always sparse, meaning that documents that do not contain the index attributes or have non-numeric values in the index attributes will not be indexed. *ensureGeoConstraint* is deprecated and *ensureGeoIndex*